 The Level 2 Technical Certificate in Animal Care is for you if you are looking to start a career within animal care industries.
 Working with animals is extremely rewarding, but it can require long hours with dedication and enthusiasm to be successful.
 Whilst studying this Level 2 you will gain an understanding of the skills and knowledge that are important when you are working with animals, or progressing to further learning and training in this subject area.

 The course is a mix of both practical and based theory learning, in addition to the further development of both English and Maths.
 You will have the opportunity to develop the necessary skills to assist with the care and health and well-being of a wide range of animals safely and with confidence, including domestic mammals, livestock and exotic mammals, reptiles, amphibians, invertebrates and fish.
 The course will also include trips to businesses associated with the animal industry, as well as input from visiting speakers and current employers.

 Students wishing to study the Level 2 Certificate in Animal Care require a minimum of four GCSE's at Grade 3 or above (grade D+ on the old GCSE scale), including English, Maths and Science.
 Due to the nature of the qualification, these entry requirements are fixed.

-Learners that have undertaken the Level 1 Introductory Diploma in Vocational Studies (Animal Care) may also be considered if they obtain a merit grade for their course, improve on their English and Maths grade and collated between 30 - 50 hours of work experience in an external placement (please see Level 1 course information page for progression criteria).
+Learners that have undertaken the Level 1 Diploma in Land-Studies (Animal Care) may also be considered if they obtain a merit grade for their course, improve on their English and Maths grade and collated between 30 - 50 hours of work experience in an external placement (please see Level 1 course information page for progression criteria).

 0172-21 City & Guilds Level 2 Technical Certificate in Animal Care 603/0833/3

 What you'll learn (core modules)